Marwie375/Supabase-Database-Actions-Backup/README.md

 Please see the original ^ repo for intructions and features
 Video Guide: https://www.youtube.com/watch?v=TY68pfWps64

+## Connecting to Supabase
+GitHub actions  currently use IPv4, Supabase direct connections are IPv6.
+It's recommanded you pay the add-on fee for a direct Supabase connection for IPv4 support.
+Otherwise use the shared Transaction Spooler for IPv4 (not the Sessions pooler).

 ## Features
 - Automatic Daily Backups: Scheduled backups run every day at midnight.
 - Role, Schema, and Data Separation: Creates modular backup files for roles, schema, and data.